REST API implementation guide

 Skipping Granular Token Authorization

 Some endpoints don’t require authentication and are publicly accessible, or do not implement token authentication.
 Since token authentication is skipped for these endpoints, defining granular permissions doesn’t make sense.
-However, to maintain coverage tracking for all endpoints, use the skip_granular_token_authorization option:
+However, to maintain coverage tracking for all endpoints, use the skip_granular_token_authorization option with a symbol that names the reason for skipping:

 get 'public-endpoint' do